UK Family Visa from Ireland

 If their family member is an Irish citizen there is no need to proceed with a visa application, as they are able to live in the UK without restriction.

-Who cannot get a UK visa for their family?
+Who cannot get a UK family visa?

 You cannot get a UK visa for your family if:

-• You’re already in the UK with a UK work visa, or a UK temporary student visa.
+- You’re already in the UK with a UK work visa, or a UK temporary student visa.

-• You’re living in the UK with a UK visitor visa with a validity period of 6 months or less.
+- You’re living in the UK with a UK visitor visa with a validity period of 6 months or less.
 This doesn’t apply for a UK visitor marriage visa, or if you’re awaiting a final court decision on a family or divorce matter.

 When trying to obtain a UK family visa, it is important to prove to the UK government that your relationship with your family member(s) is genuine.
 To do this you will need to supply marriage/birth certificates, photographic evidence and other documentation.

-What are the types of Family Visas?
+What are the types of UK Family Visas?

 The UK government offers different visas that are aimed at family members who wish to relocate to the UK.
 Each visa category has different eligibility requirements and some permit long-term stays in the country, while others are short-term visas.